sinlesscoder/Data_Analysis_Portfolio/README.md

 For this project, I worked on a dataset of video game sales found on kaggle, where I graph the trend of different element of video games over the range of time period.
 I wanted to do this particular project because I love games myself, and was interested to see how was the game like from 1980s and how the trend changed overtime.

+I begin with data cleaning, where I removed all data from 2016 to 2020, since they were not enough information to show the flow of the market.
+I've also deleted any rows with NULL value for either platform and/or year column.
+After removing the datas, I used WITH, RANK(), and window function to reset a column for ranking.

+Then, to see if there is any duplicate game names and global_sales, I decided to use join function, joining the table to itself to see if anything is equal.

+After finish up cleaning the data, I asked a question for the dataset:
+What is the amount

 https://public.tableau.com/app/profile/ali.ahmed3520
 ![Screenshot_2](https://user-images.githubusercontent.com/121634275/222937327-78618396-1999-4760-b16e-e26af601746d.png)